smathys/kafka/PITCHME.md

 +++
 ### Topic
 ![topic](https://kafka.apache.org/0102/images/log_anatomy.png)
-* A partition is a set of segment files of equal sizes
 * Each partition contains messages in an immutable ordered sequence
 * Each partition is consumed by exactly one consumer in the group
 +++